 Students need quiet areas to study.
 Both libraries have designated quiet areas where conversations are not tolerated.

 At Interurban the Silent Study room provides a completely silent space for study and work.
 No conversations or actions that result in noise (eating, vigorous typing, noise leak from ear phones or buds etc.) are tolerated.
 Staff will monitor the room throughout the day to ensure silence, but we ask you to report any noise to staff.

 At Lansdowne the 2nd floor is designated as quiet study.
 Silence is not possible to enforce in this large open area, but users are asked to respect those seeking a quiet space by keeping conversations limited and to a quiet whisper level.
-Phone calls should be taken on the mezzanine and any actions that might disturb someone studying should be avoided.
+Phone calls should be taken in the enclosed area and any actions that might disturb someone studying should be avoided.
 Staff will monitor the area throughout the day to ensure quiet, but we ask you to report any unacceptable noise to staff.